-V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must:

-V.A.1.d).(1) meet with and review with each fellow their

-documented semi-annual evaluation of performance, including progress along the subspecialty-specific institutional policies and procedures.
+iouning plane for any openion V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must: V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones.
+(Core) V.A.1.d).(2) develop plans for fellows failing to progress, following institutional policies and procedures.
 (Core)

-Milestones.
-(Core)

-V.A.1.d).(2) develop plans for fellows failing to progress, following